 The Spatial Sciences Institute recommends undergraduate and graduate students for membership in GTU based upon superior scholastic achievement; GTU membership is considered an honor and a professional distinction.

 USC students who have received the honor of GTU membership are invited to an annual ceremony presented by the Spatial Sciences Institute at which they are officially initiated into the GTU society and receive their certificate of membership.
-Congratulations to the 2018 initiates who were inducted at the ceremony for the USC Nu Theta Chapter takes place on Tuesday, May 1st, 4 – 5 pm, in the Spatial Sciences Institute Collaborative Classroom, AHF 145D.
-Please RSVP to Ken Watson, Academic Programs Director, at firstname.lastname@example.org.
+Congratulations to the 2018 initiates who were inducted at the ceremony for the USC Nu Theta Chapter on Tuesday, May 1, 2018!

 Gamma Theta Upsilon members in good standing can apply for four undergraduate scholarships and one graduate scholarship each year.
 The evaluation committee reviews each scholarship application with particular attention to the following items: cumulative GPA, geography GPA, letters of recommendation, applicant’s contribution to local GTU chapter and the department, as well as the applicant’s own appraisal of how the scholarship will help him or her personally and professionally.
 For more information about scholarship criteria, the application process, the application timeline, and the application package, visit http://gammathetaupsilon.org/scholarships.html.